SpriteLink/nipap-user-guide/cli/resize_a_pool.md

 You are now able to request prefixes from this pool.

-You can remove a pool with the following command.
-Removing a pool will not delete any prefixes, neither those that were members of the pool or prefixes that were allocated from the pool.
-Obviously, member prefixes will be disassociated from the pool though.
+You can disassociate a single prefix from a pool with the following command.
+The prefix will continue to exist.
 ```
 user@host $ nipap pool resize test-linknets remove 192.0.2.0/24
 Prefix 192.0.2.0/24 removed from pool 'test-linknets'.